 If you’re looking for a dry cat food to feed, Wellness brand pet foods have partnered with Terracycle to recycle their bags.
 When finished, you can mail them to Terracycle, where they will be recycled.

 The simple truth is that the majority of pets around the world are overweight or obese.
 This is bad for the pet, bad for the owner who spends more on food and vet bills than needed and creates a lot of waste.

 Often, you can drastically reduce the waste from pet food by simply feeding an appropriate amount of food for your animal.
 Talk to your vet to find out what a healthy weight is for your pet and follow package instructions on the food to make sure you’re giving them the correct amount.

-If you have been free-feeding your pet or giving them far too much food, simply cutting back on their food will make them healthier and save on packaging as well.
+If you have been free-feeding your dog or giving them far too much dog food, simply cutting back on their food will make them healthier and save on packaging as well.

 Upcycle Pet Food Bags

-This tutorial works for most pet food bags, including dog and cat food, as well as livestock feed.
+This tutorial works for most pet food bags, including zero waste dog food, as well as livestock feed.

 Compost Non-Cat Waste

 You can compost your dog poop at home by simply burying it in the backyard.
 If you’d prefer to use the compost yourself on non-edible plants (it’s never a good idea to use dog waste in the vegetable garden), doggie composters such as the Doggie Dooley are available.

 If you have a rabbit, goat, or mini-horse as a pet, have no fear.
 Simply advertise your pet’s “pile” on your local buy nothing group, and the gardeners will be lining up for miles to pick up your black gold from you.